cgrates/cgrates/docs/diamagent.rst

-	"product_name": "CGRateS",			// diameter Product-Name AVP used in replies "synced_conn_requests": false,		// process one request at the time per connection "asr_template": "*asr",				// enable AbortSession message being sent to client "request_processors": [		// decision logic for message processing {
+	"product_name": "CGRateS",			// diameter Product-Name AVP used in replies "synced_conn_requests": false,		// process one request at the time per connection "asr_template": "*asr",				// enable AbortSession message being sent to client "rar_template": "",						// template used to build the Re-Auth-Request "slr_template": "",						// default SLR template
+	"snr_template": "",						// template used to build the Spending-Status-Notification-Request
+	"str_template": "",						// default STR template
+	"request_processors": [		// decision logic for message processing
+		{
 			"id": "SMSes",		// id is used for debug in logs (ie: using *log flag)